MDBC Innovation & Sustainability Awards Guidelines, Rules & Regulations

-- For the MISA Awards Ceremony & Dinner (where winners will be announced), shortlisted participants are committed to purchasing a minimum of 2 seats for the event.
+- For the MISA Awards Ceremony & Dinner (where winners will be announced), shortlisted participants are committed to purchasing a minimum of two (2) seats for the event.
 Additional representatives are more than welcome, e.g. by means of the purchase of a table.

 All submissions must:

 - Be original.
-Copyright infringement of any other companies’ / organisation’s video is grounds for immediate disqualification;
+Copyright infringement of any other companies’ / organization’s video is grounds for immediate disqualification;

 - Be in English,

 - Be in accordance to the category that you would like to participate in.
 It is not compulsory to have a person in front of the camera; It can be filmed as “first – person point of view”;